ankane/disco-rust/README.md

 # Disco Rust

-:fire: Recommendations for Rust using collaborative filtering
+🔥 Recommendations for Rust using collaborative filtering

 - Supports user-based and item-based recommendations
 - Works with explicit and implicit feedback